adamreiser/foxglove/README.md

   --content path  path to a userContent.css file to add to the profile -d              dry run (don't launch Firefox)
-  -e              ephemeral (delete profile on exit) -a add-on       download and install this add-on.
-Use the name as it appears in the Mozilla add-ons site URL.
-May be used multiple times
+  -e              ephemeral (delete profile on exit) -a add-on       download and install this add-on (name from the AMO URL);
+                  repeatable
 ```

 To use the "host" argument, configure a corresponding Host entry in your